akkarimi/tar_downloader/README.md

   $ python3 tar_downloader.py

-When asked, enter the URL of the webpage and you are good to go.
+When asked, enter the URL of the webpage with no slash (/) at the end and you are good to go.

 You can also download other files with different extensions by just changing line 20 from '.tar' to the extension you want.